lin430/cs190lab6/README.md

   ```

-2. Run the program wiith no arguments, like this, like this
+2. Run the program with no arguments, like this, like this

   ```bash
   ruby text_mutator.rb